I PREFER EQSL BUT WILL ALSO ACCEPT DIRECT QSL IF ACCOMPANIED BY SAE & $2 For RETURN POSTAGE

 I've had a lifelong interest in radio starting in the late 70's as a young 10 year old boy when I was in Canada on a family holiday...
 My uncle had a CB radio in his truck and I loved listening to all the chatter!
 When we came home my dad bought me a cheap 4w AM CB but I wanted to know what those strange warbly sounds were that I could'nt access so I quickly graduated to a 240 channel SSB set and tasted my first proper DX.
 I was hooked!
 I was fortunate enough to experience the fantastic propagation of the early 1980s when it was possible to work the world with simple equipment and very low power.
 My main antenna back then was a homebrew Delta Loop for 11m which worked the world for me with just 12 watts of power.
-Later on I inherited an old Yaesu FT902DM and became an active SWL on the HF bands.
-Long periods of radio inactivity unfortunately followed due to work commitments and starting a family and I left the hobby behind for a number of years. but radio is in the blood and I got the bug again when we settled in our current home, finally obtaining my full amatuer radio licence in July 2012 and thankfully I passed.
+Later on I inherited an old Yaesu FRG 7 receiver and became an active SWL on the HF bands.
+Long periods of radio inactivity unfortunately followed due to work commitments and starting a family and I left the hobby behind for a number of years. but radio is in the blood and I got the bug again when we finally settled in our current home.
+I decided to sit my amatuer radio licence in July 2012 and thankfully I passed.
 A lifetimes ambition fulfilled.
 What a great hobby it is!!

 My main radio is a Yaesu FT 1000MP MK V, getting on in years now but still a wonderful rig and a joy to operate.